Has the Constitution Failed Us?

 - Did the Constitution “allow” this tyranny?

-If you found yourself giving a “yes” to any of these questions, then guns probably kill people, and spoons make people fat.
+If you found yourself giving a “yes” to any of these questions, guns probably kill people, and spoons make people fat.
 It was ALWAYS the people who were supposed to enforce the document.
 It has ALWAYS been the people who have failed to do so.

 Of course, the argument then comes in that “I wasn’t around when the Federal Reserve/16th Amendment/New Deal/Gun Laws/etc. came into play“.
 Well, neither was I, but that is a piss-poor excuse anyway because we see the problems now, and many still refuse to do anything about it.

 Maybe the question should be, “Is that because you are lazy, ignorant, stupid, or ten years old?”
 Perhaps you do not like the fact that I blame the PEOPLE instead of some piece of paper?
 Try to understand that I am on your side here.
-I also do not believe that a cop can give a car a parking ticket considering that the car cannot be found guilty of a crime.
+I also do not believe that a cop can give a car a parking ticket considering that the vehicle cannot be found guilty of a crime.
 It seems like an odd point to bring up, doesn’t it?

 Something as tiny as a parking ticket can be a huge problem because it represents something so much bigger.
 THINK!
 The car had to be driven by a person, and that someone is “supposed” to be innocent until PROVEN guilty in a court of law.
 The fact that the car is there is irrelevant.
 Nobody saw who parked the car in that spot, yet the car (a non-person) is given a ticket, and you are expected to pay it all the same.
 It may seem petty, but it demonstrates another profit model and usurpation of the rule of law.
 What if your mother or cousin drove it?
 It is YOUR RECORD!